Signed in as:

 22 core Competencies of Co-Teaching

-Thank you to Dr. Cornelius for going above and beyond to make herself available for inclusive professional development across the country!
+Thank you to Dr. Thornton for going above and beyond to make himself available for inclusive professional development across the country!